This site is privately owned and is not affiliated with any government agency. Learn more here

 Learn more about the documentation needed during the LIHEAP application process here on page 5.

-The Missouri Family Support Division will notify you after processing your application if you are approved to receive benefits.
+The Missouri Family Support Division will notify you within 30 days of receiving your application if you are approved to receive benefits.
 All LIHEAP payments are made to the heating or energy provider directly.
 Benefit payments will not be sent to you.